pttn27/portfolio/pages/about.md

 I’m a Junior Visual Designer currently working at Scout24.

-As of right now I am creating beautiful and useful landing pages for real estate agents and companies, taking into account their needs and the target group.
+As of right now, I am creating beautiful and useful landing pages for real estate agents and companies, taking into account their needs and the target group.
 My daily tools are WordPress, Elementor, PhotoShop, and Illustrator :)

 <!--
 Through various university projects I’ve learned the basics of media design including UI and UX design but would love to get a deeper understanding of work flows and how to improve my designs. <br>